cortoproject/corto-x/README.md

 - match HTTP requests against a set of routes

 ### The format
-Because regular expressions are a pain to read and write, and keeping a long list of regular expressions to match, for example, a logfile would be a hell to maintain, `corto/x` introduces a syntax that allows you to write human-readable regular expressions.
+Because regular expressions are a pain to read and write, and `corto/x` definitions are going to contain lots of them, the project introduces a syntax that allows you to write reusable & human-readable regular expressions.
 An example:
 ```
 x/token id: "[a-zA-Z][a-zA-Z_0-9]*"
 x/token number: "[0-9]", type=int32